elixir-haystack/haystack/README.md

 end)
 ```

 The ETS storage implementation is provided as one of the default implementations that ships with Haystack out of the box.
 If you would like to extend Haystack with your own storage implementation, it's very easy to do so.
-We'll look at doing that later in this blog post.

 Finally, the most important part of a library that provides full-text search is the ability to query the indexes.
 Here is the most basic version of applying queries: